ATIP FAQs last updated October 14, 2021

 Since UMBC applications must have a Co-PI from UMB, any reviewer from UMBC or UMB will be considered an internal reviewer.
 This rule also applies to UMCP applications.
 UMCP applications must have a Co-PI from UMB, any reviewer from UMCP or UMB will be considered an internal reviewer.

 While internal reviewers are to be selected from the PI(s)’ campus, internal reviewers should not be selected from the PIs’ section, division or department (if department is small) due to the likelihood of a COI.

 Please discuss your reviewer designees with your team to confirm that COIs do not exist.

 Consultant fees are not included in the $5,000 faculty salary budget limit unless the consultant holds a faculty position at an academic institution.

 If you are including non-faculty level consultant/consultant fees in your application,

 - Please include a letter from each consultant that specifies the consulting service to be provided and the rate/charge for the service.

 Yes, we will consider payments to an outside partnering organization, where appropriate, as a “service provider” (not as a sub-award).
-This expense should be justified and itemized under “Other Expenses” in the budget template form.
+This expense should be justified and itemized under “Miscellaneous Expenses” in the budget template form.

 Yes, you may apply for an ATIP grant with an overlapping project as long as a funding decision has not been made by the other organization.
 That is, for external grants submitted at around the same time as ATIP and for the same project (where there is budgetary overlap), our policy is that if the ATIP funding decision precedes that of another grant, the ATIP grant would be awarded.
-However, if the submitted project is funded by another entity prior to the ATIP funding decision, then the applicants should notify us and the ATIP application would not be considered for funding for that round.
+However, if the submitted project is funded by another entity prior to the ATIP funding decision, then the applicant should notify us and the ATIP application would not be considered for funding for that round.